String theory dualities and supergravity divergences: Introduction

 It is well known that string theory provides an ultraviolet completion of supergravity -- there are no ultraviolet divergences in perturbative string theory.
 Since perturbative quantum supergravity arises as the low energy limit of superstring theory it is of interest to see how the field theory ultraviolet divergences appear in the appropriate limit.

-This paper will describe how these field theory divergences are encoded in logarithmic terms that arise in coefficients of the low energy expansion of the type II superstring four-graviton amplitude compactified to $D$ dimensions on a $d=(10-D)$-torus, $\calT^d$.
+This paper will describe how these field theory divergences are encoded in logarithmic terms that arise in coefficients of the low energy expansion of the type II superstring four-supergraviton amplitude\footnote{The term ``supergraviton'' refers to the supermultiplet of 256 massless states.
+The dependence on the helicities of these states arises in the amplitude through a generalised curvature, $\cR$.} compactified to $D$ dimensions on a $d=(10-D)$-torus, $\calT^d$.
 These scattering amplitudes have a dependence on the moduli that is highly constrained by dualities~\cite{Hull:1994ys}, which relate their perturbative and non-perturbative properties.
-For example, the low energy expansion of the four-graviton amplitude generates terms in the effective action of the form $\partial^{2k}\, \cR^4$ , where $\cR^4$ is a specific contraction of four curvature tensors.
+For example, the low energy expansion of the four-supergraviton amplitude generates terms in the effective action of the form $\partial^{2k}\, \cR^4$ , where $\cR^4$ is a specific contraction of four generalised curvature tensors, which depends on the superhelicites and momenta of the external states..
 The coefficients of such terms are functions of the moduli that are invariant under discrete symmetries associated with the groups $E_{d+1(d+1)}(\ZZ)$ (which are discrete versions of real split forms of the corresponding Lie groups of rank $d+1$)\footnote{For $d\leq 5$ $E_{1(1)}(\IR)=SL(2,\IR)$, $E_{2(2)}(\IR)= SL(2,\IR)\times GL(1)$, $E_{3(3)}(\IR)=SL(3,\IR)\times SL(2,\IR)$, $E_{4(4)}(\IR)=SL(5,\IR)$, $E_{5(5)}(\IR)= SO(5,5,\IR)$ and for $5\leq d\leq 7$ $E_{d+1(d+1)}$ is the real split form of the exceptional Lie group $E_{d+1}$.}, and contain the complete perturbative and non-perturbative information about the amplitude.
 In contrast to string theory, classical maximal supergravity is invariant under the continuous version of these groups, which implies that the Feynman rules are independent of the moduli.
 As a consequence, perturbative supergravity amplitudes do not depend on the moduli.
 However, this ignores the presence of infinite towers of non-perturbative charged BPS black hole states, which probably invalidates the use of the perturbative approximation, whether or not there are ultraviolet divergences, as we will argue later.